Nature-based programs, transformative events, private and group session counseling, courses, workshops, and retreats

 REMEMBERING AND CELEBRATING OUR ANCESTORS

-A September 2024 Weekend Workshop
+2025 Weekend Workshop

 Years ago, I traveled to Mexico to experience the Day of the Dead.
 In Mexico, this experience is actually a week of celebrations and ceremonial remembrances.
 I learned to make remembrances of my ancestors with fresh flowers, and to create an altar in their honor with photographs and other items.